Glendorn Blackberry Crème Brûlée

 What is Crème Brûlée?

 Crème brûlée is a decadent French dessert featuring a silky smooth custard base topped with a layer of hardened, caramelized sugar.
 The contrast between the cool, creamy custard and the crisp, sweet crackly top is what makes this dessert so irresistible.
-Traditionally flavored with vanilla, crème brûlée can also be infused with other flavors like lemon, chocolate, or in our case, blueberries.
+Traditionally using vanilla, crème brûlée can also be use other flavors like lemon, chocolate, or in our case, blueberries.
 It’s often served slightly chilled, allowing the heat from the caramelization to gently warm the top of the custard while keeping the center cool.

 • 4 egg yolks